bluescan/tacent/README.md

 tParse(argc, argv);
 ```

-Again, the unit tests, while not offering full coverage, do show examples of this.
+The unit tests, while not offering full coverage, do show examples of this.